top of page

 Bluetti EB55 and PV120 - Thoughts and Conclusion

 The Bluetti EB55 and the PV120 power station are a powerful combination for van life.
-It can hold enough power to charge your phone, run lights play music, and keep your laptop going.
+It can hold enough power to charge your phone, run lights, play music, and keep your laptop going.
 It's also compact, meaning it's easy to store away even in a small van like my Citroen Berlingo!
 The only downside is the battery increments and the weight.
 Still, considering the battery life, this should be positive.
 Suppose you're looking for a portable power station that can handle all your energy needs in a van.
 In that case, this could be an excellent option!

-After returning from my weeklong van adventure, I have had time to reflect on the power unit and have realised the many more possibilities for the station.
+After returning from my weeklong van adventure, I had time to reflect on the power unit and realised the many more possibilities for the station.
 With the cost of living crisis and the possibility of blackouts over winter, the power station is comforting to me because my teenager will still be able to use his phone, and I will be able to watch movies, amongst other things.

 Please subscribe to my monthly newsletter to get more hiking routes, gear reviews, and much more straight to your inbox.